Shadowowl888/WEB103-FinalProject/milestones/milestone5.md

   - [X] The ability to reset the database to its default state
 - [ ] The project includes these frontend-specific features:
   - [ ] At least one redirection
-  - [ ] At least one interaction that the user can initiate and complete on the same page without navigating to a new page
+  - [ x] At least one interaction that the user can initiate and complete on the same page without navigating to a new page
-  - [ ] Dynamic frontend routes created with React Router
+  - [x ] Dynamic frontend routes created with React Router
-  - [ ] Hierarchically designed React components
+  - [ x] Hierarchically designed React components
-    - [ ] Components broken down into categories, including Page and Component types
+    - [x ] Components broken down into categories, including Page and Component types
-    - [ ] Corresponding container components and presenter components as appropriate
+    - [ x] Corresponding container components and presenter components as appropriate
-- [ ] The project includes dynamic routes for both frontend and backend apps
+- [x ] The project includes dynamic routes for both frontend and backend apps
 - [ ] The project is deployed on Railway with all pages and features working

 ### Custom Features